 Patch files are located in the patches sub-directory of the source tree (see Figure 1).
-The QUILT_PATCHES environment variable can be used to override this location.
-The patches directory may contain sub-directories. patches may also be a symbolic link instead of a directory.
+The QUILT_PATCHES environment variable can be used to override this location and quilt will remember this location by storing its value in the .pc/.quilt_patches file.
+The patches directory may contain sub-directories, which is useful for grouping related patches together. patches may also be a symbolic link instead of a directory.

 A file called series contains a list of patch file names that defines the order in which patches are applied.
-Unless there are means by which series files can be generated automatically (see Section 5.6), they are usually provided along with a set of patches.
+Unless there are means by which series files can be generated automatically (see Section 5.8), they are usually provided along with a set of patches.
 In series, each patch file name is on a separate line.
 Patch files are identified by pathnames that are relative to the patches directory; patches may be in sub-directories below the patches directory.
 Lines in the series file that start with a hash character (#) are ignored.
 When quilt adds, removes, or renames patches, it automatically updates the series file.
 Users of quilt can modify series files while some patches are applied, as long as the applied patches remain in their original order.